SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 Do I Need A Diagnosis To Access NDIS Occupational Therapy?

-What Does An Occupational Therapist Actually Help With For Adults?
+What Does Adult Occupational Therapy Actually Help With?

 Is Adult OT The Same As Counselling Or Psychology?

-Can OT Help With Work, Study, Or Daily Living Goals Under The NDIS?
+Can Occupational Therapy Support Work, Study, or Daily Living Goals Under the NDIS?

-Do You Do Functional Capacity Assessments For Adults?
+Do You Provide Functional Capacity Assessments for NDIS Participants?

-What If I’m Not Sure Whether Adult OT Is The Right Support For Me?
+What If I Am Not Sure Whether Adult OT Is Right for Me?

-Can A Support Coordinator Or Family Member Be Involved?
+Can a Support Coordinator or Family Member Be Involved in Sessions?

-Do I Have To Commit To Ongoing Therapy?
+Do I Have to Commit to Ongoing Occupational Therapy Sessions?

 BOOK AN APPOINTMENT